 When attempting to obtain a settlement from an insurance company following a car accident, you are likely to be worried about a number of things.
 Perhaps one of the biggest worries car accident victims must sit with is whether the insurance company will be successful in placing at least part of the blame on you.
 This can be incredibly disheartening, especially if the accident has resulted in significant suffering.
 Understanding comparative negligence and how such situations may be viewed by insurance companies, can be beneficial when pursuing a car accident claim.
-Fortunately, Las Vegas car accident lawyers can be beneficial in advocating for you to secure the compensation you deserve.
+Fortunately, a car accident lawyer Las Vegas, NV residents trust can be beneficial in advocating for you to secure the compensation you deserve.

 What is comparative negligence?

 Comparative negligence can make for a strong defense case against the driver who has hit you.
 Sometimes, when a victim attempts to obtain a settlement through the insurance company or in the form of a lawsuit, the professional representing the defendant may attempt to assign fault to the claimant.
 It’s important to retain an attorney if you have been in a car accident and there is belief that you have contributed to its cause in some way.
 In most states, if the claimant is found to be 50% or more at fault for the accident, they may not be entitled to compensation.

 Is there a difference between comparative and contributory negligence?